faquanly/cse15l-lab-reports2/lab2.md

   - getpath(): no argument
   - equals("/"): argument is </>
   - equals("/add-message"): argument is "/add-message"
-  - equals("s"): argument is "s"
+  - equals("s"): argument is "s".
-  - Integer.toString(num): argument is "num"
+  - Integer.toString(num): argument is "num".
-  - String.format(str): argument is "str"
+  - String.format(str): argument is "str".
-  -

 [c.3] The values of these relevant fields of the class:
   - getPath().equals("/add-message"): the value is "/add-message"
   - url.getQuery().split("="): the value is "="